 The group is run by Elizabeth Leech, Jo Considine, Suzannah Fitzgerald and Natalie Savage.
-Due to our numbers increasing over the past couple of years, we now have meetings at two venues (Maidstone and Canterbury) to ensure that they are easily accessible to all our members in both East and West Kent.
+Due to our numbers increasing over the past couple of years, we now have meetings at a few different venues (Maidstone, Canterbury and Margate) to ensure that they are easily accessible to all our members in both East and West Kent.
 This also ensures that the atmosphere remains friendly, non-intimidating and not over-crowded.
 It also means that it is never too long to wait until the next meeting if you really need to speak to someone.
-Ladies can attend any of the meetings at both venues, as little or as often as they like.
+Ladies can attend any of the meetings at any of the venues, as little or as often as they like.

 We are passionate about supporting local women and understand that it can feel like a whole new world, from understanding the different surgical techniques, to managing HRT.
 This means that we are able to support each other locally, often having experience of the same surgeons and hospitals.
 Between us all, we have a huge array of experience that we can share, to help ladies feel less isolated, better informed and more empowered to make the right choices for them

 This group was inspired by the late Caroline Langman who was a Clinical Nurse Specialist in Genetics, to whom we are all grateful to.
 She recognised the need for supporting women and raising awareness when it was still a fairly new discovery.
 Caroline was passionate about what she did and more than generous with her time to support women with the BRCA gene mutation.
 We know that she would have been very proud to see our group flourish and continue the good work she started.